nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 one or more numeric Reference Values.

 This profile follows the Verifier behavior defined by {{-corim}} and extends Verifier behavior to include non-exact matching as indicated by a supplied operator.
-If no operator is specified by Reference Value statements, the Verifier defaults to exact match matching.
+If no operator is specified by Reference Value statements, the Verifier defaults to exact matching.
 If Evidence matches Reference Values and Endorsements apply, endorsed values are added to the the accetped measurements.
 When all Evidence and Endorsements are processed, the Verifier's set of accepted measurements is used to produce Attestation Results.